Moving to a better place

 Will the removal damage my walls or flooring?

 Care and protection are part of the workflow, but every fitted unit is different.
-Photos and scope confirmation help us assess risk properly before quoting.
+Photos and job details help us assess risk properly before quoting.

 Can you remove mirrored or glass-panel wardrobe units?